A handful of tips I’ve learned about successful Periscope broadcasts.

 Doing this will make your broadcast stand out in the feed from all the compltely random screenshots of people who don’t realize this little quirk.

-#ProTip: Your opening shot when you hit Broadcast is what will be seen in the #Periscope stream.Click To TweetHave something to say
+[clickToTweet tweet=”#ProTip: Your opening shot when you hit Broadcast is what will be seen in the #Periscope stream.” quote=”#ProTip: Your opening shot when you hit Broadcast is what will be seen in the #Periscope stream.”]

 There’s nothing more annoying than jumping into a broadcast where all the person is doing is saying “ask me questions”.
 If you don’t have direction or some type of point to make— don’t broadcast.